The Doors (album)

-The Doors and "Light My Fire" have been inducted into the Grammy Hall of Fame.
-In 2015 the Library of Congress selected The Doors for inclusion in the National Recording Registry based on its cultural, artistic or historical significance.
-The Doors remains the band's best-selling studio album, with sales of over 13 million copies, as of 2015.
+The album was a commercial and critical success, establishing the Doors as a leading rock act of their era.
+Both The Doors and "Light My Fire" have been inducted into the Grammy Hall of Fame.
+In 2015, the Library of Congress selected The Doors for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".
+As of 2015, the album has sold over 13 million copies worldwide, making it the Doors’ best-selling record.